-Hand drills with hole saws, or other tools or methods, for the installation of service saddles will be allowed for all other water main sizes and materials.
+Hand drills with hole saws, or other tools or methods, for the installation of service saddles only will be allowed for all other water main sizes and materials.
 Additionally, for larger diameter water services (1-1/2-inch and 2-inch), saddles will be required regardless of water main size or type.
-See the Standard Details and Material Specifications for additional information.
+See Standard Water Details and Material Specifications for additional information.

-All water services connections at the water main (corp stop valve or "corp stop") shall be installed on the new water main before the hydrostatic testing.
-The District requires hydrostatic.
-The District requires that hydrostatic testing be conducted against the installed corp stop.
+All water services connections to the water main shall be installed on the new water main before the hydrostatic testing.
+The District requires hydrostatic testing be conducted against the installed setters.
 The District retains the right to dictate, change, or modify this requirement depending on the conditions of the site and the context of each project.